weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 Turns out there were official test vectors on [ECRYPT](http://www.ecrypt.eu.org/stream/svn/viewcvs.cgi/ecrypt/trunk/submissions/salsa20/full/verified.test-vectors?logsort=rev&rev=210&view=markup), but that the link is now defunct.
-It doesn't seem to be that big of a loss because The test vectors really didn't test all the functionality of Salsa20Encrypt because they _all_ took a message of entirely zeroes as input.
+It doesn't seem to be that big of a loss because the test vectors really didn't test all the functionality of Salsa20Encrypt because they _all_ took a message of entirely zeroes as input.
 This makes it difficult to know if you're processing an actual message correctly.